adrianyorke/robotframework-cookbook/README.md

 # Notes for contributors
 Contributions from the wider community are most welcome!
 Contributions can be either single recipes or whole case studies.

-Initially, there is no CI running so please confirm any submissions are working and use `robot.tidy` to standardise the format of the scripts.
+Please use `robot.tidy` to standardise the format of the scripts.

 We also recommend using the [Robot Framework Robocop](https://github.com/MarketSquare/robotframework-robocop) static analysis tool to check your scripts are clean before submission.
 Robocop can be installed using pip: